 Allied Membership

-An Allied Membership is designed for organizations and professionals working in an architecture-related field or supporting the architecture profession.
-Allied members are invited to attend AIA Connecticut programs and social activities.
-These opportunities allow you to establish relationships with architects that go beyond sales and specifications.
-Our Allied Partners are key to our successful projects and include companies and individuals in construction, engineering, law, interior design, architectural-related materials and products, landscape, and marketing.
+An AIA Connecticut Allied Membership is tailored for organizations and professionals engaged in architecture-related fields or those supporting the architecture profession.
+Allied Members receive invitations to participate in AIA Connecticut programs and social activities, providing valuable opportunities to build relationships with architects that extend beyond sales and specifications.
+Our Allied partners, encompassing entities and individuals in construction, engineering, law, interior design, architectural-related materials and products, landscape, and marketing, play a pivotal role in the success of our projects.

-As a member, you will have access to more than 1,300 AIA Connecticut members, which can enhance your overall visibility and reinforce your affiliation with our organization and other design-related professionals.
-AIA Connecticut helps Allied Members strengthen their connection to the architecture industry, the people, and the issues.
-This networking membership delivers resources, invitations, and conversations.
+By joining, you gain access to a network of over 1,300 AIA Connecticut members, enhancing your visibility and reinforcing your affiliation with our organization and other design-related professionals.
+AIA Connecticut actively supports Allied Members in strengthening their ties to the architecture industry, its people, and pertinent issues.
+This networking membership offers a wealth of resources, event invitations, and opportunities for meaningful conversations.

-Applications and References are presented to the AIA Connecticut Board of Directors at the monthly Board meetings for approval.
+Applications and references are reviewed by the AIA Connecticut Board of Directors for approval.

 * The annual fee is based on the total number of employees based in the local office applying for membership.
 Number of designations depend on membership level.